cezar007dead/.Net-Core-API-Tamplate/README.md

 It also hase api enpoits.
 This endpoints was made just to show how it works.
 You can also dowload POST MAN exports and use them on this api.

-To authenticate use this users name and password
+To authenticate use this username and password:

 ##### testusername
 ##### testpassword